-New turf put down over old will probably grow if you water it well and maintain it.
-However, over time you might see a gradual deterioration in the condition of your lawn.
-This will be because as the old turf underneath dies off, the new turf will compact, making drainage and root growth difficult.
+New turf put over old turf will grow if you water it well and maintain it.
+However, over time you will see a gradual deterioration in the condition of your lawn.
+Because the old grass underneath dies off, the new turf will compact itself, making drainage and root growth difficult.

 In fact, you’ll see this in any situation where there’s not enough room for the grassroots to grow down – newly built homes commonly have this problem.
 The builders don’t bother to make sure there’s a decent amount of topsoil before laying the rolls of grass down.
 The end result?

 Will new turf grow successfully over old grass?

 Laying new lawn on old turf can be a successful project.
 In fact, many gardeners in the U.S. seem to have found success when doing so.
 Some claim that simply rotovating the old grass and frequent watering can solve the problem…

 But it’s really not recommended if you can avoid it.

 If you have a professional on hand who’s willing to back up their opinion and their work with a guarantee, then by all means – consider the option.
 Otherwise, stick with doing things properly and properly remove the old and compacted turf before laying new sod.

 How to lay new turf – the right way

 Stage 1: Prepare the ground before laying turf